School Tours & Role Plays

 Metropolitan school visits provide an opportunity for students to learn about Parliament from experienced Parliament tour guides in their own classroom — available to students in years 5, 6 and 7 and VCE.

 To check for available tour times see the Booking Availability.

 For school tour, role play and information talk bookings, contact the Tour Booking Office:

 Ph: +61 3 9651 8568

-All tours, role plays and talks are free of charge.Last Updated on Wednesday, 03 February 2016
+School tours last for approximately one hour and all role plays and Metroplitan School Visits last for approximately 1.5 hours.
+All tours, role plays and talks are free of charge.Last Updated on Wednesday, 13 July 2016